 Sedgefield Terrace, Bradford 1

-The second Catholic church to be built in Bradford, and the oldest one still in use.
+The second Catholic church to be built in Bradford.
 With the associated convent and schools it forms part of a dense urban church group.
 Architecturally, the church and presbytery are good examples of mid-Victorian Gothic design by George Goldie, who was born in York and designed many Catholic churches in Yorkshire and elsewhere.
 They make a strong statement on Westgate; the convent and schools less so.
-The quality of the interior of the church has been eroded by the re-ordering and re-decoration of the early 1970s, but some notable fittings survive in situ.
+The quality of the interior of the church has been eroded by the reordering and redecoration of the early 1970s, but some notable fittings survive in situ.

 The new church was opened on 13 July 1853 by Bishop Briggs.
-St Patrick’s was established as a separate parish in 1855.
+St Patrick’s was established as a separate mission in 1855.
 The interior of the church was not fully fitted until the 1860s, under Canon Scruton, who added the south porch (1869) and presbytery (1866).
-The interior was re-decorated with stencilling and the Lady Chapel re-ordered to his memory; he died in 1887.
+The interior was redecorated with stencilling and the Lady Chapel reordered to his memory; he died in 1887.
 The church was finally consecrated in 1903 when the debt from construction was settled, at the church’s Golden Jubilee.
-The convent was first established in 1869, before moving to a new building adjoining the church in the later 19th century, and the 2-storey, L-plan school (Scruton Memorial Schools) was built in 1892 for 800 children, designed by Edward Simpson.
-Internal re-ordering in response to Vatican II was undertaken by Canon Coghlan between 1968 and 1972.
+The convent was first established in 1869, before moving to a new building adjoining the church in the later nineteenth century, and the two-storey, L-plan school (Scruton Memorial Schools) was built in 1892 for 800 children, designed by Edward Simpson.
+Internal reordering in response to Vatican II was undertaken by Canon Coghlan between 1968 and 1972.

-There is a World War I memorial set on the side wall of the presbytery; the statue of St Patrick is missing from the corner of Westgate/Sedgefield Terrace.
+See attached list description (below) for exterior.
+In addition, There is a World War I memorial set on the side wall of the presbytery; the statue of St Patrick is missing from the corner of Westgate/Sedgefield Terrace.
 The liturgical east end of the church is orientated to the north; liturgical compass points will be used here.
-The 6-bay nave has a pointed arcade on octagonal and cylindrical piers, with carved stone statues of the twelve apostles between arches.
-The chancel has a 3-bay hammerbeam roof, with remains of the 1880s painted scheme on the walls.
+The six-bay nave has a pointed arcade on octagonal and cylindrical piers, with carved stone statues of the twelve apostles between arches.
+The chancel has a three-bay hammerbeam roof, with remains of the 1880s painted scheme on the walls.
 The Caen stone Lady Chapel altar dates from 1867 and the Gothic oak parclose screen was installed after 1887, designed by Dunn, Hansom and Dunn of Newcastle.
 The lean-to aisle ceilings are covered in modern boarding, with the 1880s stencilled polychrome decoration visible in places.
 The fine east window is by Hardman of Powell and Hardman, installed in 1871 to the memory of Fr Lynch.
 The Nicholson pipe organ was first erected in the west gallery, moved to the southeast organ loft in 1902.
 Liturgical fittings in the chancel and the glazed screen below the west gallery are 1970s.
-There are late 19th century brass wall memorials to the Fattorini, Farrell and Foster families.
-The 1903 account by Canon Earnshaw indicates that the interior was richly decorated and finished prior to the 1970s re-ordering and over-painting.
+There are late nineteenth century brass wall memorials to the Fattorini, Farrell and Foster families.
+The 1903 account by Canon Earnshaw indicates that the interior was richly decorated and finished prior to the 1970s reordering and over-painting.

 Original Date: 1852